redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 8. Runs the web tests
 9. Cleans up the environment

+> At this point, if all is well, you may start feeling the joy of automated tests!
+> You push a commit, the Action runs, your tests pass, and you observe a green
+> checkmark.
+To savor this moment, consider updating one of your unit tests, making
+> it fail.
+Push again.
+Watch it fail.
+Fix it.
+Push again.
+Watch it pass.
+> Repeat and enjoy.

 ### 5. Setup CI on a pull requests only

 We want to make sure that the tests are run on every pull request, so we can make sure that the code is working as expected.